f3d-app/f3d/doc/user/04-INTERACTIONS.md

 See the [coloring cycle](#cycling-coloring) section for more info.

-Other options can be toggled or cycled directly by pressing the following hotkeys:
+Toggle or cycle other options directly with these hotkeys:

 - <kbd>W</kbd>: [cycle animations](05-ANIMATIONS.md#cycling-animations).
 - <kbd>B</kbd>: display of the scalar bar, only when coloring and not using direct scalars.